What is spousal maintenance?

 How are spousal maintenance and alimony treated for taxes?

 Spousal maintenance and alimony are typically included as income to the recipient, who must pay taxes on the amounts received, and are excluded from the income of the paying party for taxation.
 When negotiating spousal maintenance or contractual alimony, parties should be cognizant of the recapture rules in the Internal Revenue Code that allow for the shifting of taxation on payments back to the paying party should those payments reduce more than a certain amount from one year to the next during the first three years of payment.
-Discussion of these issues with a knowledgeable attorney and a Certified Professional Accountant or other tax advisor is recommended to ensure the tax consequences are fully understood.
+Discussion of these issues with a knowledgeable divorce lawyer houston and a Certified Professional Accountant or other tax advisor is recommended to ensure the tax consequences are fully understood.